Hoarding Cleanouts: How to Do One Without Hurting the Person

 Section 04

-Work in thin layers, not deep piles
+Work in thin layers, not deep dives

 Section 05

-When to call professionals
+When to bring in professionals

 Section 06